 However keep in mind that even when collapsed, they can be a bit long.

 These are the relatively budget option for carbon fibre poles.
 They have almost everything you might want from a high-end pole for a lower price.
 They’re perfect for any beginners who want to try quality using carbon fibre poles without spending a lot of money.

 Weight: 14 oz

-These carbon fiber poles come with cork grips, simple lever locks and two sets of baskets for mud and snow.
-They are not as high quality or durable as some others.
-However they are a good option if you’re budget conscious or just wanting to try out hiking poles without investing a lot.
+These carbon fibre poles come with cork grips, simple lever locks and two sets of baskets for mud and snow.
+They are not as high quality or as durable as some others.
+However, they are a good option if you’re budget conscious or just want to try out hiking poles without investing a lot.

 Weight: 15.6 oz